 How different can ESL teaching jobs really get?
-Well, look at this way: you could be paid to play, dance and paint with 2yo in kindergartens or required to get into heated socio-economic debates with curious young adults at universities.
+Well, look at this way: you could be paid to play, dance and paint with 2 year olds in kindergartens or required to get into heated socio-economic debates with curious young adults at universities in China.
 You can be helping out a couple of students supplementing their schooling with you as their English tutor or be following a pre-set curriculum at an international school.
 The options are nearly endless.

 Types of ELS jobs in China

 Kindergarten positions are renowned for being among the best paid (and easiest to secure) ESL teaching jobs of all but you really must love working with children.
 If you’re enthusiastic and enjoy being creative at work, kindergarten teaching jobs really rock.
 High pay, lower working hours, better conditions and overall lower stress-levels translate into enviable teaching positions, for the right candidates.

 Public school jobs in China may not be the best paid, yet given your working hours are set (weekdays only) they suit those who love stability, having all school holiday-time off and being free every weekend.
 Most contracts will include apartment subsidy and flight reimbursement and, although class sizes can be considerable, you’ll have a local teaching assistant and training/help along the way, making this one of the least stressful teaching jobs of all.
 Generally speaking, you’ll only be required to teach about 20 hours a week.